How to Find Freedom from Frustration's Power

 Frustration feeds on an overworked soul.

-Time and time again I’ve given into frustration.
-Just two short days after beginning this month’s conversation here on the blog, I allowed an unexpected twist in my plans to spark a gripe session.
-This was a busy weekend for us, filled with fun family activities.
-But with those good times can come lots of late nights, traveling, and tiredness.
+Usually, when frustration threatens, it’s at a time in my life when I’m either dealing with a full schedule or facing unexpected challenges.
+Just two days after beginning this month’s conversation about frustration here on the blog, I allowed an unexpected twist in my plans to frustrate me.
+That led to excessive griping and complaining.
+It was a busy weekend for our family, filled with fun activities.
+But with those good times came lots of late nights, traveling, and tiredness.

 Busy days are not necessarily bad, but we need to be alert during those times when our schedules are unusually full.
 Frustration loves an overworked soul, and it has this pesky way of creeping in and causing disruption.
-And the more attention I give it, the stronger it gets.
+And the more attention we feed it, the stronger it gets.

-Frustration gives me a temporary feeling of satisfaction.
+Frustration gives a temporary feeling of satisfaction.
 I can vent to my husband about my day, gripe about this and that on social media, or let life’s little annoyances get under my skin.
-These quick fixes may help me breathe a sigh of relief that lasts a minute or two, but they don’t give my heart what it longs for, which brings us to the Truth about frustration…
+I mistake these for quick remedies, and although they may help me breathe a sigh of relief that lasts a minute or two, they don’t give my heart the healing it needs.

-When I tell God about my frustration, His peace wipes away its power.
+When I tell God about my frustration, His supernatural peace wipes away its power.

-There’s something miraculous that happens when I begin sharing those frustrating moments with God.
+There’s something miraculous that happens when I begin sharing the frustrations of this life with God.
 Instead of the anger growing bigger and bigger, His precious Spirit begins to soothe the tension I feel inside.
 God puts everything in perspective, and frustration’s power fades.

 “Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”
 Philippians 4:7 NLT